swedenconnect/IETF-SVT/svt-jws/draft-santesson-svt-jws.md

 # Security Considerations {#seccons}

-The security considerations of {{svt}} applies also to this document.
+The security considerations of {{SVT}} applies also to this document.